Inauguration of the Toksöz Room in the Earth Resources Laboratory, Spring 2014 - Image credit: Helen Hill

-Intellectual horizons in EAPS encompass nearly every aspect of the Earth and extend to the far reaches of the solar system.
-Faculty and students work in a wide range of disciplines from geology to extrasolar planets, and their research has profound implications for the sustainable use of the world’s resources, the prediction of and response to natural disasters, and space research.
-EAPS is one of the nation’s preeminent departments in the geosciences, and its work is vital to MIT—and to the world at large.
+Intellectual horizons in Earth, Atmospheric and Planetary Sciences (EAPS) encompass nearly every aspect of the Earth and extend to the far reaches of the solar system.
+Faculty, research scientists and students work in a wide range of disciplines from geophysics to atmospheric chemistry to extrasolar planets and beyond.
+EAPS research has profound implications for the sustainable use of the Earth’s resources, our understanding of climate change and natural disasters, the oceans, space exploration and more.
+EAPS is ranked as one of the leading Earth Sciences graduate schools both in the US and internationally, and our work is vital to MIT—and to the world at large.

-Key fund-raising priorities are fellowship support and discretionary funding.
-Fellowship support helps EAPS bring the best and brightest minds to MIT.
-First-year fellowships are especially important as a recruiting tool because they give students the freedom and resources to pursue research interests and to complete coursework.
-Discretionary funds ensure that EAPS has the financial flexibility to seize opportunities and to address our most pressing needs.
+Our top fund-raising priorities are fellowship support and discretionary funding.
+Fellowship support helps us to attract the best and brightest minds to EAPS.
+First-year and second-year fellowships are especially important as a recruiting tool because they give graduate students the freedom and flexibility to complete their coursework and explore their research interests without a pre-set agenda.
+Discretionary funds ensure that EAPS has the financial flexibility to seize opportunities, to leverage additional funding and to address the most pressing needs of our faculty and students whether it is for equipment, enrichment programs, to seed new research or to foster collaboration with other institutions.
+There are several gift opportunities available (see Giving Opportunities.)

 Read more about supporting EAPS.

-Gifts in any amount to the below EAPS funds are deeply appreciated.
-To make a gift on line, choose from one of the following designations:
+Gifts in any amount to EAPS are deeply appreciated.
+You may choose from one of the following funds:

 Theodore Richard Madden ’49 Fellowship Fund (3305800)